shams-nahid/My-Docker-Study/01 Docker Essential/08 Single Container Workflow.md

 From `Elastic Beanstalk` we can get the web url and access our react application.

-Now we have a complete CI/CD with docker, github, Travis CI and AWS Beanstalk.
+Now we have a complete `CI/CD` with `docker`, `github`, `Travis CI` and `AWS Beanstalk`.
 In a team, engineers make commit in the feature branch.
 Other engineers will review and merge the code base to master branch.
-The moment, codebase is being merged to the master branch, the CI/CD will be triggered and make the deployment.
+The moment, codebase is being merged to the master branch, the `CI/CD` will be triggered and make the deployment.

 ### Cleanup